 Non-GAAP Adjusted EBITDA, Adjusted EBITDA margin are Non-GAAP financial measures.
-Their most directly comparable financial measures prepared in accordance with GAAP are GAAP net loss and GAAP net loss margin.
+Their most directly comparable financial measures prepared in accordance with accounting principles generally accepted in the United States ("GAAP") are GAAP net loss and GAAP net loss margin.
 In addition to reporting financial results in accordance with GAAP, we provide Non-GAAP supplemental operating results adjusted for certain items, including: financial expenses, which are interest, financial instrument fair value adjustments, exchange rate differences of assets and liabilities, stock based compensation expenses, depreciation and amortization expense, tax expense, and impact of development expenses ahead of product launch.
 We adjust for the items listed above and show non-GAAP financial measures in all periods presented, unless the impact is clearly immaterial to our financial statements.
 When we calculate the tax effect of the adjustments, we include all current and deferred income tax expense commensurate with the adjusted measure of pre-tax profitability.

 We utilize the adjusted results to review our ongoing operations without the effect of these adjustments but not for comparison to budgeted operating results.
 We believe the supplemental adjusted results are useful to investors because they help them compare our results to previous periods and provide important insights into underlying trends in the business and how management oversees and optimizes our business operations on a day-to-day basis.
-We exclude the costs in calculating adjusted results to allow us and investors to evaluate the performance of the business based upon its expected ongoing operating structure.
-We believe the adjusted measures, accompanied by the disclosure of the costs of these programs, provides valuable insight to our financial performance.
+We exclude the costs described above in calculating adjusted results to allow us and investors to evaluate the performance of the business based upon its expected ongoing operating structure.
+We believe the adjusted measures, accompanied by the disclosure of the types of expenses included in these adjustments, provides valuable insight to our financial performance.
 Adjusted results should be considered only in conjunction with results reported according to GAAP.